 It’s your turn.

-As a result of that experience, we revised the app to include a quick daily prompt to spark more meaningful conversations.
-And we’ve launched a 20 day friendship challenge to recreate this experience for you on a smaller (easier) scale.
+As a result of the incredible power of that experience, we’ve launched a FREE 7-day friendship challenge to recreate this experience for you on a smaller (easier) scale.
 Believe me, you don’t want to miss this.
 It’s worth it.

 Start today. at www.friendshipchallenge.com